asetalias/blog/README.md

 *markdown cheat sheet [click here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code)*

 ---
-**Using the Website: **
+**Using the Website **

-* For General users: *
+* For General users:

 `Hugo Installation`
 1) [Click Here](https://github.com/gohugoio/hugo/releases) to  download latest version of Hugo for your operating system.
 2) MacOS users can also  install Hugo using Homebrew utility and Linux users can install Hugo directly from the official directory for their distribution.
 *For more detailed instructions please visit [Hugo Installation](https://gohugo.io/getting-started/installing)*
-3)  Create a floder named Hugo in your C:\ drive.
+3)  Create a folder named Hugo in your C:\ drive.
-4) Create 2 subfolders bin and Sites in that folder.
+4) Create 2 subfolders: bin and Sites.
 5) Extract the contents of the downloaded zip file in C:\Hugo\bin
-6) Search and open you Advanced System settings 7)Click on the Environment Variables… button on the bottom.
+6) Search and open  Advanced System settings
+7)Click on the Environment Variables… button on the bottom.
 8)In the User variables section, find the row that starts with PATH.
 9)Double-click on PATH and Click the New… button.
-10) Type in C:\Hugo\bin nd click ok.
+10) Type in C:\Hugo\bin and click ok.
+*Hugo is now installed in your sytem and is ready to use*

 `Installing the Site`